414owen/owen.cafe/content/posts/tree-sitter-haskell-perf.md

 ### Is std::function slow?

-I read that it can avoid the allocations in some cases, like when it's passed in a normal const function pointer.
+I read that it can avoid the allocations in some cases, like when it's given a normal top-level function pointer.

 It probably also depends on usage.
 I would hope that it's the construction of `std::function`s that was allocating, not the invocation.